What do you have to do to get to a senior executive role? What are the common career and skill paths? What skills and experience should you invest in?

 There are lots of different executive-level positions that you can seek out in your career.
 What’s best for you might depend largely on your education, skill set, reputation, and tenure with your company, as we’ll soon find out.

 But before we dive in, it’s worth spending a moment considering the different senior leader positions out there.
-If you’re a manager or supervisor, here are the roles that you might be able to grow into:
+If you’re a manager or supervisor, here are the executive roles that you might be able to grow into:

 - If you’re a Director, you manage a good size of the company but don’t have sweeping authority in all departments.
 You’ll have a few managers that report to you.
 And you have much greater authority to meet departmental commitments than if you were simply making decisions at a manager-level.